 We do receive a lot of requests to attend a Virtual Council.
 Some of our Councils conduct both a Virtual Council one month and a Face to Face Council the next.
 While other Councils only meet Virtually or Face to Face.
 You can decide what works best for you.

 If you are still interested in Starting a Council, please use the link below to take the survey.
-Once we receive your responses, we can schedule a meeting with Valerie, the Council Coordinator.
+Once we receive your responses, we can schedule a meeting to answer any questions you may have.